 Nutritional concerns impact every pet at every stage of life.
 Weight control is of major concern.
 Overfeeding, lack of exercise and the incorrect diet are mostly responsible for the majority of overweight pets and their consequential poor health.
 An obese dog or cat is more prone to disease and multiple metabolic problems, such as allergies, irritated bowel disease, thyroid imbalance, diabetes and and liver disease, to name a few.
 The affected animal may become uncomfortable and painful, which in turn often leads to behavioral issues which often affect family interactions and relationships.

 We will explore and help you understand your pet's nutritional needs.
 We maintain a variety of specialized prescription diets and supplements and treats, designed to benefit patients with specific medical conditions.
 Our staff is trained to help and consult with you regarding home-made and wholesome diets.
 We will refer you, when necessary, to vendors who carry the appropriate and high quality food necessary for your pet.

 A sudden collapse, traumatic wounds, lacerations and injuries, continued vomiting, an incident of intense pain, exposure to enviromental and household poisons......all emergency situations!
 It is imperative that these situations are addressed imediately.
 Our surgical facilities with intensive care equipment and oxygen cages, allow us to manage a range of these critical situations.
 We offer these emegency services during our normal business hours.

 After Hour Emergencies

-After hour emergency hours are refered to one of three 24 hour emergency hospitals.
+After hour emergency hours are referred to one of three 24 hour emergency hospitals.